aychedee/aychedee.github.io/index.md

 ### My general engineering philosophy

 I think a good engineering department is responsive and helpful.
 We have the ability to multiply the effectiveness of the entire organisation as a whole.
+We can do that by fixing problems for our internal and external users quickly and with a committment to creating an amazing user experience.

 Good engineering organisations are always asking why something happened.
 It's great to be able to quickly solve a problem in the moment.
 But we should always be looking deeper and finding the root cause for an issue in production, a bug in our app, or a source of frequent disruptions.

+If something is very hard to change or fix.
+Then I encourage you to take the time to make it easier to change or fix the service or product you are working on.
+With apologies to Kent Beck, make the hard change simple, then make the simple change.

 I believe people should be in charge of the processes that affect them.
 That usually means teams making as many decisions as possible about how they work.
+But do talk to me about big decisions, especially those that will affect other teams.
+It's often possible that I will have additional context to help you make those decisions.